jupyter/docker-stacks/docs/using/selecting.md

 - Everything in `jupyter/base-jupyter`
 - Minimally-functional Jupyter Notebook server (e.g., no LaTeX support for saving notebooks as PDFs)
-- [Miniforge](https://github.com/conda-forge/miniforge) Python 3.x in `/opt/conda` with two package managers
-  - [conda](https://github.com/conda/conda): "cross-platform, language-agnostic binary package manager".
-  - [mamba](https://github.com/mamba-org/mamba): "reimplementation of the conda package manager in C++".
-We use this package manager by default when installing packages.
 - `notebook`, `jupyterhub` and `jupyterlab` packages
 - A `start-notebook.sh` script as the default command
 - A `start-singleuser.sh` script useful for launching containers in JupyterHub